ProtoSchool/protoschool.github.io/README.md

 - live site accessed directly through Fleek: https://protoschool.on.fleek.co/
 - preview for a specific PR via link found in PR testing section (e.g. https://bafybeihebd2p64xghtqjuewonkfm4l5n2lkvrllviz7nb33qtyir5q5fau.on.fleek.co/)

+## Testing suites

+We use Cypress and Jest for testing.
+Please check the documentation [here](scripts/README.md) for further details.

 ## Managing remote data

 Some data, such as the events list, is pulled at build-time from remote sources using Node.js scripts.
 Please check the documentation [here](scripts/README.md) for further details.